 How Convene Can Help You With Hybrid Meetings:

-With integrated videoconferencing and now offered integrated with Teams, remote and hybrid meetings have never been simpler.
+Convene is now offered fully integrated with Microsoft Teams, remote and hybrid meetings have never been simpler for your whole organisation.
 You can even follow along with the page of the speaker or view the Board Pack at your own pace all on one device!